-Chunk Object
+Chunk object

 The packing scheme of samples in a data stream must be known to correctly decode them.
-For example, consider 32 1-bit real samples packed into two UINT16 words represented in little-endian format.
-Due to the little-endian representation, these samples will be decoded incorrectly if read back as a single UINT32 word and shifted out.
+For example, consider 32 1-bit real samples packed into two uint16_t words represented in little-endian format.
+Due to the little-endian representation, these samples will be decoded incorrectly if read back as a single uint32_t word and shifted out.
 Further, some systems pack samples from left to right within a word whereas others perform the opposite.

-This standard defines a metadata parameter known as a Chunk that together with Stream and Lump parameters completely and unambiguously describes how samples shall be decoded from a data stream.
+This standard defines a metadata parameter known as a chunk that together with stream and lump parameters unambiguously describes how samples shall be decoded from a data stream.

-A Chunk is defined as a segment of data consisting of one or more lumps that have been packed using one of four standard unsigned integer data types.
+A chunk is defined as a segment of data consisting of one or more lumps that have been packed using one of four standard unsigned integer data types (uint8, uint16, uint32, or uint64).
+This provides a means of describing the occupied memory in a manner that can be natively manipulated by a processor, using standard memory structures (char, int, array).

-Table 10 – Definition of Chunk Attributes
+Table 10 – Definition of chunk attributes